Carlton Cuse: Lost (2004–2010)

 Cuse was an executive producer and joint showrunner on Lost with Damon Lindelof.
 They met during the sixth season of Nash Bridges.
 Cuse hired Lindelof, giving him his first staff-writer job on a television series.
 A few years later, Lindelof and J. J. Abrams wrote the pilot for Lost.
 Shortly after it was shot, Abrams left the show to do Mission: Impossible III with Tom Cruise.
 Lindelof had no experience as a showrunner and called Cuse for showrunning advice on the side.
 Cuse's interest in the material and a conviction that he could turn Lost into a long-running series led him to opt out of a lucrative studio deal elsewhere to take the job as showrunner.
-He subsequently trained Lindelof to be his co-showrunner, and together they ran the show for all of its six-year run.
+He subsequently trained Lindelof to be his co-showrunner, and together they led the show for all of its six-year run.

 The Cuse/Lindelof partnership was very productive.
 They wrote roughly a third of the episodes together, as well as showrunning the series in tandem, overseeing all the creative work on the series, including all story construction, rewrites, casting, production, editing, music, and marketing.
 The Ringer ranked a Lost episode, "The Constant" written by Cuse and Lindelof, as the top TV episode of the century.

 While ostensibly about a group of plane crash survivors trying to return to civilization, Cuse and Lindelof said the show thematically was about people who are metaphorically lost in their lives and seeking to find themselves again.
 Cuse said that Lost "showed that it was possible on network TV to tell a highly complex, serialized narrative with intentional ambiguity‚ leaving the audience room to debate and discuss the meaning and intentions of the narrative‚ and still find a large audience."

 Lost has regularly been ranked by critics as one of the greatest television series of all time.
 The first season had an estimated average of 16 million viewers per episode on ABC.
 During its sixth and final season, the show averaged over 11 million U.S. viewers per episode.
 Lost was the recipient of hundreds of industry award nominations throughout its run and won numerous of these awards, including the Emmy Award for Outstanding Drama Series in 2005, Best American Import at the British Academy Television Awards in 2005, the Golden Globe Award for Best Drama in 2006, and a Screen Actors Guild Award for Outstanding Ensemble in a Drama Series.